rickstaa/stable-gym/stable_gym/envs/classic_control/ex3_ekf/README.md

 ## Environment step return

-In addition to the observations, the environment also returns an info dictionary that contains the current reference and the error when a step is taken.
+In addition to the observations, the environment returns an info dictionary containing the current reference and the error when a step is taken.
 This results in returning the following array:

 ```python
 [hat_x_1, hat_x_2, x_1, x_2, info_dict]